aranaescobedo/aks/README.md

 ## Script Descriptions

+- **[add-ons]**: Scripts for installing various add-ons to enhance the functionality of the AKS cluster.

 - **[container-storage-interface]**: Contains a collection of solutions for common troubleshooting scenarios that may arise when using CSI on AKS.

 - **[toolbox]**: Create a toolbox container to more easily troubleshoot issues within your AKS cluster, including Azure DevOps pipelines.